-GrainCorp has a long, rich history beginning in 1916 with Australia receiving rain after a five-year drought.
+GrainCorp has a long, rich history beginning in 1916.

-In 1996, when the Marketing business was established, GrainCorp became the first bulk handler to trade grain within Australia, moving away from the price monopoly of government entities.
+In 1996, the Marketing business was established and GrainCorp became the first bulk handler to trade grain within Australia, moving away from the price monopoly of government entities.
 Two years later, GrainCorp listed on the Australian Stock Exchange.

 A further 1 million tonnes of road transport is managed annually, and the Ports elevate an average of 5 million tonnes of grain and up to 1.5 million tonnes of non-grain commodities annually.

-GrainCorp Marketing buys and sells more than 4.5 million tonnes of wheat, barley, sorghum and canola per year, servicing both customers locally and internationally.
+In 2008, the Australian wheat market was deregulated and the single wheat desk was removed.
+GrainCorp now trades commodities in its own right, with Marketing offices in Australia, Europe, Singapore, China, the UK and North America.
+GrainCorp Marketing now buys and sells more than 4.5 million tonnes of wheat, barley, sorghum and canola per year, servicing customers domestically and internationally.